tduyphat/MERN-Expense-Tracker-VAMK-Thesis-2023/README.md

 ## How to run this project locally

-Clone the project
+The client and the server need to be running at the same time.
+Make sure you have Node installed on your machine.
+Download Node at: https://nodejs.org/en .

+Starting off by cloning the project:

 ```bash
   git clone https://github.com/tduyphat/MERN-Expense-Tracker-VAMK-Thesis-2023
 ```

-Go to the "server" directory
+Go to the "server" directory:

 ```bash
   cd server
 ```

-Install dependencies
+Install dependencies:

 ```bash
   npm install
 ```

-Start the client
+Start the server:

 ```bash
   npm run dev
 ```
-Then open another terminal and go to the "client" directory
+Then open another terminal and go to the "client" directory:

 ```bash
   cd client
 ```

-Install dependencies
+Install dependencies:

 ```bash
   npm install
 ```

-Start the server
+Start the client:

 ```bash
   npm start